grramos/action-named-checkzone/README.md

 # Named Checkzone

-A Github action to to check the syntax and integrity of zone files in a repository using `named-checkzone`.
-It only check files with using the naming format `db.<zone>`, for example, `db.example.com` has DNS records for `example.com` zone.
+A Github action to to check the syntax and integrity of BIND-compatible zone files in a repository using `named-checkzone`.
+It only checks files with names starting with `db.` prefix and followed by the zone, ie. `db.example.com` stores DNS records for `example.com` zone.

 ## Usage